jmcnally17/bank-tech-test/README.md

 These would be made into a Javascript object by `TransactionLog` and then added into the history instance variable called `this.history` by a function called `addTransaction`. `Statement` would need to have one function called `formatLog` which would use the transaction log as an argument to obtain the array of transaction objects.
 It would then iterate through this array and format each transaction into a string that can be added to the statement. `addTransaction` would use the `unshift` method to place the new transaction at the beginning of the array so that when iterating through `this.history`, the most recent transactions would be placed at the top of the statement.

 I then had to plan how I would connect these classes together.
-I decided to use dependency injection to create an instance of `TransactionLog` and `Statement` in the constructor of `Account` because one account would have one corresponding transation history and statement.
+I decided to use dependency injection to create an instance of `TransactionLog` and `Statement` in the constructor of `Account` because one account would have one corresponding transaction history and statement.

 Next, I planned for edge cases which all turned out to be solved by simply throwing errors when certain conditions are met with the user's input (e.g. invalid dates being entered).